tacofoundation/mrio/docs/en/python/temporal_utils.md

 ### Parameters

-- `files` (List[PathLike]): List of paths to the input GeoTIFF files.
+- `files` (List[PathLike]): List of paths to the input COG files.
-- `output_file` (PathLike): Path to the output Temporal GeoTIFF file.
+- `output_file` (PathLike): Path to the output Temporal COG file.
 - `files_dates` (List[datetime.datetime]): List of datetime objects representing the dates of the input files.
 - `files_ids` (Optional[List[str]]): List of strings representing the ids of the input files.
 If not provided, the filenames will be used.

 ### Returns

-The path to the output temporal GeoTIFF file as a pathlib.Path object.
+The path to the output temporal COG file as a pathlib.Path object.

 ### Example